illinois-cs498vr/illinois-cs498vr.github.io/assignments.md

 - Read the submission instructions in each handout carefully!
 - You must work in pairs on all assignments.
 We recommend using Piazza to find a group.
-- We will accept assignments only up to two days late, with a 20% penalty.
+- You may submit assignments up to two days late, but you will lose 20% of the *total* points.

 ## Regrade Requests ##

 To submit a regrade request:

 - Create a private Piazza post with the `regrade` tag.